JohnTocci/Nullaxe/README.md

 ## 🔄 Method Chaining Benefits

-Sanex's chainable API provides several advantages:
+Nullaxe's chainable API provides several advantages:

 1. **Readability**: Each step is clear and self-documenting
 2. **Maintainability**: Easy to add, remove, or reorder operations